-I worked in nuclear medicine, alone in a locked waiting room, with no through traffic.
+I worked in nuclear medicine, alone in a locked reading room, with no through traffic.
 I made it through a relatively light day, but felt absolutely terrible.
 I alternated reading cases with putting my head down on the desk or lying down on the carpeted floor.
 My primary care physician and I texted back and forth.
 She consulted the county with my symptoms and travel history and they responded that I didn’t meet the criteria for Covid-19 testing.

 Increasingly frantic emails began circulating among our group, laying the groundwork for minimizing our exposure by retooling and having more people work from home, as well as concerns about having adequate personal protective gear (PPE).
 Soon, this acronym will be standard lingo.